 All articles should:

-- speak to a topic of relevance to the CCE community.
+- speak to a topic of relevance to the parent CCE community.
+Articles must provide practical, entertaining, and/or encouraging information to readers and must relate to classical Christian education or its principles.

 - use a voice appropriate for our audience (parents and friends of CCE).